antonrh/anydi/docs/usage.md

 ### Unregistering Providers

-To unregister a provider, you can use the `unregister_provider` method of the `Container` instance.
+To unregister a provider, you can use the `unregister` method of the `Container` instance.
 The method takes interface of the dependency to be unregistered.

 ```python